MetaSys-LISBP/IsoCor/doc/tutorials.rst

           1. a derivatization step was performed before MS analysis,
           2. some atoms of the derivative remains in the molecular entity that gives rise to measured :ref:`isotopic cluster <isotopic cluster>`.

+.. note:: An example file is provided with IsoCor.
+It is created at the first run of isocor in the folder '/user/isocordb'.

+.. only:: builder_html

+          :download:`Example file <./isocor/data/Isotopes.dat>`.

 .. seealso::
   :ref:`Declaration of elemental formulas: "metabolite" and "derivative" moieties <Formulas>`